krimdomu/buttertoast/README.md

 ## Architecture

-Currently there are 2 services. *Buttertoast* and *Marmelade*.
+Currently there are 2 services. *Butter* and *Marmelade*.
 To create a Buttertoast cluster you have to install the following services on a node.

-* Buttertoast
+* Buttertoast (The Butter service)
 * Redis
 * HAProxy